-A: After the consummation of the Merger, GSL Holdings intends to pay quarterly dividends on the Class A common shares beginning with an initial dividend of \$0.18 per share.
+A: After the consummation of the Merger, GSL Holdings intends to pay quarterly dividends on the Class A common shares beginning with a third quarter 2008 dividend of \$0.18 per share.
 With respect to the third quarter of 2009, GSL Holdings intends to increase its quarterly dividend on the Class A common shares and subordinated Class B common shares to \$0.19 per share.